genesiscommunitysuccess/docs/docs/03_server-modules/07_consolidator/06_testing.md

 ## Integration testing

-The Genesis Platform provides the AbstractGenesisTestSupport abstract class that enables end-to-end testing of specific areas of your application.
+The Genesis low-code platform provides the `AbstractGenesisTestSupport` abstract class that enables end-to-end testing of specific areas of your application.
 In this case, we want to ensure that we have a database, seeded with information, and that our Consolidator configuration is used to create our Consolidator.

-We also need to add the required packages, genesis home and separately set the "IS_SCRIPT" System Definition property to true (This is required as part of the Consolidator initialisation).
+First, we need to add the required packages and genesis home.
+Then we need to set the "IS_SCRIPT" System Definition property to true (this is required as part of the Consolidator initialisation).

 ```kotlin
 class ConsolidatorTest : AbstractGenesisTestSupport<GenesisSet>(